Aligning Logits Generatively for Principled Black-Box Knowledge Distillation: Introduction

+Adversarial learning has been shown to be effective in generating pseudo samples, which is widely used in data augmentation and low-shot learning \cite{chen2019data,wang2021zero}.
+A well-trained generator can overcome the mode collapse problem and align real and synthetic data distribution.
+In particular, we want to produce images relevant to training, whether or not they resemble real data \cite{micaelli2019zero}.
+Meanwhile, images generated to obtain high responses from the teacher model combine different patterns with highly generalized features instead of sample-specific idiosyncrasies \cite{wang2020high}.
+Therefore, using a well-trained generator to synthesize pseudo images can automatically filter out privacy-related high-frequency information, this process is called \textbf{deprivatization},

-In this paper, we propose a response-based approach to source-blind KD by \emph{mapping emulation}.
-Our motivation is in accordance with the fact that a neural network can be considered a mapping function from the input distribution to the output one.
-Being blind to what structure and parameters are combined into the teacher network, it is still theoretically-feasible to use only the output responses as the supervision to generate the inverse function of the teacher.
-According to the Kolmogorov Theorem, a sufficiently-complex generator is capable of representing an arbitrary multivariate continuous function from any dimension to another one.
-Thus, a well-trained generative model can not only emulate the inverse mapping of the teacher but also help update the low-dimensional logits by minimizing the distance between data points in the high-dimensional space.
-The student learning is guided by reducing the discrepancy between generated samples from student's and teacher's outputs.
+In this paper, we propose an approach to solve B2KD by \emph{mapping emulation}.
+Our motivation is in accordance with the fact that it can drive alignment between low-dimensional logits by reducing the distance between two generated images in the high-dimensional space.
+In addition, we argue that an image contains a lot of fine-grained information, which can be treated as another type of knowledge to provide different gradient directions for updating the parameters of student model, as shown in Fig.~\ref{fig:cell}.
+Combining image-level loss with coarse-grained logit-level loss can effectively improve the distillation effect.
+According to the Kolmogorov theorem \cite{koppen2002training,braun2009constructive}, a sufficiently complex neural network is capable of representing an arbitrary multivariate continuous function from any dimension to another.
+Thus, a well-trained generator can not only emulate the inverse mapping of the teacher function (Thm.~\ref{theorem1}) but also help update the logits of a student to converge to the logits of a teacher (Thm.~\ref{theorem2}), with reasonable generalizability (Thm.~\ref{theorem3}).

-A natural fit for the generative model is the generative adversarial network (GAN), which uses low-dimension logits as inputs to generate images and emulates the inverse mapping of the teacher.
-GAN is expected to fool the discriminator and blur the deviation of generative distribution from a genuine one.
-The generator, which is seen as an \emph{assistant teacher}, receives the knowledge transferred by the teacher and then passes it on to the student.
-The output vectors of the teacher and student are treated as a subset of noise samples, so that they have equivalent generated images after freezing the well-trained GAN.
-The same image is fed into both the pre-trained teacher and the student to be trained.
-Two identical images are generated, inducing the student to mimic the teacher's behavior.

-In the following, we will present related work, our proposal, and experiments.
-Our contribution are: {\bf 1)} we theoretically analyze source-blind KD in a geometric view and state that it works for any GAN that satisfies the condition; {\bf 2)} we propose a new approach which transfers knowledge via mapping emulation, outperforms the state of the art, and reaches superior performance on challenging datasets.